aceinnolab/Inkycal/README.md

 ## How to test BETA
 Please note that while inkycal is in BETA, a lot of things will change in a short time.
 This means that problems are fixed on-the-go.
-If you encounter a problem, please mention it on Discord
+If you encounter a problem, please mention it on Discord.

+If you were using the previous release, please re-run the instaler:
+`bash -c "$(curl -sL https://raw.githubusercontent.com/aceisace/Inky-Calendar/master/Installer.sh)"` and choose `uninstall` to uninstall the previous version.
+The last release and this BETA are __not__ compatible!

 ### Installation
 ```bash